code2blog/tool-aws/README.md

-	ma-3 parse xml file and navigate through its various fields ma-4 invoke a soap operation from nodejs ma-5 invoke soap service using proper soap client that understands wsdl
+	ma-3 parse xml file and navigate through its various fields ma-4 invoke a soap operation from nodejs ma-5 invoke soap service using proper soap client that understands wsdl ma-6 invoke soap service with lots of inner xml fields

 </pre>